In This Section

 Maurizio Pacifici, PhD

-Maurizio Pacifici, PhD, director of Research in the Department of Orthopaedic Surgery at CHOP, has been studying the use of the retinoic pathway to treat FOP for more than 20 years, as his lab and others had shown this mechanism to regulate cartilage and bone formation.
+Maurizio Pacifici, PhD, director of Research in the Orthopedic Center at CHOP, has been studying the use of the retinoic pathway to treat FOP for more than 20 years, as his lab and others had shown this mechanism to regulate cartilage and bone formation.
 If his lab could identify a clinically suitable pharmacologic compound that would turn this pathway on, Dr. Pacifici hypothesized they could use it to turn off the development of unwanted cartilage and bone in FOP patients.

 After demonstrating that one such retinoid agonist drug known as R667, or palovarotene, was able to inhibit HO formation in an animal model of FOP with tolerable side effects, Dr. Pacifici and his collaborators published their findings in Nature Medicine.
 Subsequent studies with colleagues at the University of Pennsylvania showed that palovarotene also blocked HO in animals carrying the exact human disease-causing mutation for FOP.
 Clinical trials followed, including positive results from the MOVE trial, the first global multicenter Phase III trial in FOP.
 The trial findings demonstrated a 62 percent reduction in mean annualized new HO volume in participants treated with palovarotene.